moskv08/SpaceX-GraphQL-Server/README.md

 ### Intro

-This solution provides you a graphQL runtime environment to retrieve data from the **SpaceX API** with smart graphQL queries.
+This solution provides you a graphQL runtime environment to retrieve data from the **SpaceX API** by allowing you to use smart graphQL queries.

-You want to learn more about **graphQL**, visit the website [https://graphql.org](https://graphql.org)

-To get information about the SpaceX **REST API** visit the following [Github Repository](https://github.com/r-spacex/SpaceX-API)
+If you want to learn more about **graphQL** then just visit the official website [https://graphql.org](https://graphql.org).
+To get more information about the SpaceX **REST API** visit the following [Github Repository](https://github.com/r-spacex/SpaceX-API).

-### How was this implemented?
+### How was this GraphQL server implemented?

 The backend server application was implemented with **Node.js** and some helpers as follows: